 Water pollution from untreated sewage and industrial waste is a health and environmental hazard.
 Rapid industrialisation and urbanisation have compounded the problem.
 The Central Pollution Control Board reported an estimated 72,368 MLD of sewage generated from urban areas, with a treatment capacity of 31,841 MLD.
 Sewage water treatment plants protect rivers and the environment by treating wastewater before it is released.
-In this blog, we explore different types sewage treatment plants used in industry.
+In this blog, we explore different types of sewage treatment plants used in industry.

 We have already covered some types of sewage treatment plants here.